RunaCapital/awesome-oss-alternatives/README.md

 Awesome list of open-source startups challenging big closed-sourced brothers.
 Maintained by folks at [Runa Capital](https://runacap.com/).

-Also checkout the [ROSS index](https://runacap.com/ross-index/): the fastest-growing open-source startups, every quarter.
+Also checkout [ROSS index](https://runacap.com/ross-index/): the fastest-growing open-source startups, every quarter.

 Here we add only open source projects that satisfy two criteria:
 1. Project must be commercial (it has paid offering or explicitly states willingnes to add paid features in the future)